 A registered charity, we have shown that you don’t have to be big or have lots of money to have an impact.
 For our first two years we were entirely volunteer run and from our humble beginnings we have grown to become a leading volunteering voice that harnesses digital to mobilise people to effect social change.

 To bring people together to help solve society’s problems through voluntary and civic action.
-Whether it’s through volunteering or choosing a career for community benefit, we want to make it easy for people to connect, share, learn and grow and in doing so provide a world class service that is able to extend the capacity of civil society.
+We want to make it easy for people to connect, share, learn and grow and in doing so provide a world class service that is able to extend the capacity of civil society.

 We put volunteers and civil society at the heart of everything we do to inspire everyone to get involved and do something for their community.
 Using the latest technologies, we want to help civil society reap the benefits of putting volunteers and communities at the centre of their work as an essential element of social change.

 Pat is a former senior civil servant.
 From 2007 to 2011 she was Deputy Director, Public Service, in the Office for Civil Society (formerly the Office of Third Sector) where she was responsible for promoting the role of the voluntary and social enterprise sectors in the delivery of public services.

 From 2003 to 2007 she was the Head of the Charity & Third Sector Finance Unit in HM Treasury, promoting the role of the third sector in the economy.